gergob/jsCluster/README.md

 ### Related Tech Article

-You can read a more detailed explanation of the code and clustering on [Scaling-Clustering In Node.js](http://dealwithjs.io/scaling-clustering-in-node-js/)
+You can read more detailed explanation of the source code and clustering in node in the article:  [Scaling-Clustering In Node.js](http://dealwithjs.io/scaling-clustering-in-node-js/)

 ### Installing dependencies